chandanhpcic/docs/source/manual/multiwan.rst

    }

-The technology used to offer multiwan is called "policy based routing" or "source routing" and depends on the :doc:`firewall </manual/firewall>` functionality of OPNsense.
+The technology used to offer multiwan is called "policy based routing" or "source routing" and depends on the :doc:`firewall </manual/firewall>` functionality of Reticen8.

 ..
 Note::